microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 > After extended query tag is added, any DICOM instance stored is indexed on it

-#### Tag Query Status
+### Tag Query Status

-Extended Query Tag has attribute [QueryStatus](#extended-query-tag-status), which indicates whether allow QIDO on the tag.
-When reindex operation fails to process one or more DICOM instances for the tag, the tag `QueryStatus` is set to `Disabled` automatically, and you need to call [Update Extended Query Tag](#update-extended-query-tag) API to enable it if still want to use it.
-In this case, we wrap erroneous tags in response header `erroneous-dicom-attributes`.
+[QueryStatus](#extended-query-tag-status) indicates whether QIDO is allowed for the tag.
+When a reindex operation fails to process one or more DICOM instances for a tag, that tag's QueryStatus is set to `Disabled` automatically.
+You can choose to ignore indexing errors and allow queries to use this tag by setting the `QueryStatus` to `Enabled` via  [Update Extended Query Tag](#update-extended-query-tag) API.
+Any QIDO requests that reference at least one manually enabled tag will include the set of tags with indexing errors in the response header `erroneous-dicom-attributes`.

-For example, extended query tag `PatientAge` has errors during reindexing, but get enabled manually.
-For query below, you should be able to see header `erroneous-dicom-attributes` as `PatientAge` in response.
+For example, suppose the extended query tag `PatientAge` had errors during reindexing, but was enabled manually.
+For the query below, you would be able to see `PatientAge` in the `erroneous-dicom-attributes` header.

 ```http
 ../instances?PatientAge=035Y